 Cancellation Of Removal

-Removal or deportation proceedings are extremely stressful and difficult, however with the help of an experienced attorney, Robert Sepp, your chance of having a judge grant your cancellation of removal increases significantly.
-Robert Sepp is an immigration attorney who has successfully helped people with cancellation of removal as well as obtaining permanent resident status in the United States.
+Removal or deportation proceedings are extremely stressful and difficult, however with the help of an experienced attorney like Robert L. Sepp, your chances of having a judge grant your cancellation of removal increase significantly.

-If you, or someone you know, is experiencing immigration court proceedings in the Portland Immigration Court, call Robert Sepp.
-Even if you are not facing deportation or removal, yet you are concerned about your status, it is in your best interest to consult a reputable immigration attorney to evaluate your options.
+If you or a family member is going through deportation proceedings in the Portland Immigration Court, contact Robert L. Sepp, Attorney at Law.
+Even if you are not facing deportation or Cancellation of Removal yet, if you’re concerned about your status, it is in your best interest to consult a reputable immigration attorney to evaluate your options.
 Robert L. Sepp has been recognized as the Best Immigration Lawyer in Portland.
 He’ll dedicate his time and resources to help guide you through the process.

 Who Qualifies For Cancellation Of Removal?